Warbo/chriswarbo-net/blog/2020-05-22-metric_red_herring.md

 correct (if a little unorthodox) to say that there are 100 centifeet in 1 foot and 1000 pounds in 1 kilopound.
 A listener might find it strange, but they could figure out what you meant.

-"centi", "milli", "femto", "kilo", "giga", etc. are just generic ways to abbreviate large and small numbers.
-If we say "two dozen metres", we haven't invented a new base-12 system of units, since "dozen" is a generic multiplier.
-Compare this to a foot containing a dozen inches: if we ask a baker for a dozen buns we'll get 12 buns; if we ask for a foot of buns we'll a line of buns about a third of a metre long.
-This is because "foot" is a specific unit of distance, not a linguistic device to indicate a multiple; hence "inches" and "feet" are separate units, whilst "metres" and "dozen metres" aren't.

 The "powers of 10" in metric come solely from the common usage of these prefices.
 There are equivalent prefices for powers of 2, where "kibi" is 2^10^